Efficiency in Multiple-Type Housing Markets: Introduction

-When there is only one type, our model reduces to the Shapley-Scarf housing market model \citep{shapley1974}, and it is known that for such markets, \textsl{Pareto efficiency} is compatible with \textsl{individual rationality} and \textsl{strategy-proofness}.
-Furthermore, these three properties together uniquely identify the prominent top-trading-cycles mechanism (TTC) \citep{ma1994,svensson1999}.
-However, when there are multiple types, \textsl{Pareto efficiency} is incompatible with \textsl{individual rationality} and \textsl{strategy-proofness} \citep{konishi2001}.
-Therefore, we aim to determine the level of efficiency that remains feasible by preserving \textsl{individual rationality} and \textsl{strategy-proofness}, i.e., we investigate which type of efficiency property is compatible with these two criteria.
-To address this question, we consider two weaker efficiency properties, \textsl{coordinatewise efficiency} and \textsl{pairwise efficiency}.
+To address this question, we explore relaxations of \textsl{Pareto efficiency} by restricting the set of efficiency improvements that agents might employ.
+Since, in our model, implementing a full Pareto improvement is often impossible due to its complexity and the difficulty of coordinating intricate trades involving multiple objects among many agents, we focus on coordinatewise improvement and pairwise improvement: Because these types of improvements can be easily coordinated due to their relatively simple structures.
+Consequently, we consider two weaker efficiency properties, \textsl{coordinatewise efficiency} and \textsl{pairwise efficiency}.
 First, we show that for separable preferences, \textsl{coordinatewise efficiency} is compatible with \textsl{individual rationality} and \textsl{strategy-proofness}.
-We show that these three properties uniquely identify one mechanism, the coordinatewise top-trading-cycles mechanism (cTTC), which is an extension of TTC (Theorem~\ref{thm:cTTC}).
+More precisely, we show that these three properties uniquely identify one mechanism, the coordinatewise top-trading-cycles mechanism (cTTC), which is an extension of TTC (Theorem~\ref{thm:cTTC}).
 However, for strict preferences, \textsl{coordinatewise efficiency} is also incompatible with \textsl{individual rationality} and \textsl{strategy-proofness} (Theorem~\ref{thm:imposs}).
 We then turn to our second efficiency property, \textsl{pairwise efficiency}.
 We show that for both separable preferences and strict preferences, only another TTC extension, the bundle top-trading-cycles mechanism (bTTC), satisfies \textsl{individual rationality}, \textsl{group strategy-proofness} (or the combination of \textsl{strategy-proofness} and \textsl{non-bossiness}), and \textsl{pairwise efficiency} (Theorems~\ref{thm:bttc} and \ref{thm:bttc2}).
 Finally, we propose several variations of our efficiency properties.
 We find that each of them is either satisfied by cTTC or bTTC, or leads to an impossibility result (together with \textsl{individual rationality} and \textsl{strategy-proofness}).
 Therefore, our characterizations can be primarily interpreted as a compatibility test, where we determine whether certain efficiency properties are compatible with \textsl{individual rationality} and \textsl{strategy-proofness}.
 Loosely speaking, any ``reasonable'' efficiency property (defined by efficiency improvements) that is not satisfied by cTTC or bTTC is incompatible with \textsl{individual rationality} and \textsl{strategy-proofness}.\footnote{ It is worth noting that there might be a few restrictive efficiency properties compatible with these requirements that are not satisfied by cTTC or bTTC; however, such exceptions may not be particularly interesting to focus on.
-In Appendix~\ref{footnoteexample}, we provide an example of one exception and demonstrate that it is uninteresting. }
+In Appendix~\ref{footnoteexample}, we provide an example of one exception and demonstrate that it is uninteresting. } Overall, our results can be divided into two main components: (1) the characterization results of our TTC extensions (cTTC and bTTC) and (2) the compatibility results between our efficiency properties with \textsl{individual rationality} and \textsl{strategy-proofness}.